emma-horton/PartsOfSpeech/README.md

 * **NLTK**: Employed to compute emission and transition probabilities essential for training the models.

 ## Acknowledgements
-* [UD Treebank](https://universaldependencies.org): Credited for supplying the data used to train and test the models across various languages.
+* [Universal Dependancies Treebank](https://universaldependencies.org): Provided the multilingual data used for training and testing the models.